-I think Jack would be doing both his partner and himself a favour if he ended his relationship.
+I think Jack would be doing both his partner and himself a favor if he ended his relationship.
 It may be easier in the short term to stay with someone even when you know the relationship is over, but in the long run it’ll only make things worse.
 Nikki has learned that, and Jack is in the process of learning it as well.

-These tips may be easier said than done, especially for a full-time writer like me!
+These tips are easier said than done, especially for a full-time writer like me!
 I love being alone.
 I didn’t get married until I was 35 years old (we’ve been married 11 years, so I guess I don’t love being alone as much as I thought).
 I’ve never lived with a boyfriend, never had a long-term love relationship outside of my marriage.
-I lived in Africa for three years and traveled to many exotic parts of the world…all by myself.
+I lived in Africa as a single woman for three years and traveled to many exotic parts of the world…all by myself.

-I like being alone.
-I prefer being married, but I think there’s a lot to be said for being alone!
-Especially when you can no longer ignore the signs your relationship is over.
+I love spending time by myself.
+I prefer being married, but I think there’s a lot to be said for being alone.

-Maybe you’ve always lived with a partner, or you’re worried you’re not financially capable of taking care of yourself.
-Maybe you’re worried about what friends, family, coworkers, and the neighbours will think if you’re alone.
+Maybe you’ve always lived with a husband or boyfriend, or you’re worried you’re not financially able of taking care of yourself.
+Maybe you’re worried about what friends, family, coworkers, and the neighbors will think if you’re alone.

 You don’t need to start solving your problems right away…just get them out on paper.
 When you’re ready, you can start writing down the solutions or ways to overcome your fears of ending the relationship and starting over in your new life.